How Adaptive Reuse Gives Defunct Buildings New Leases on Life

-- Adaptive reuse can be anything from preserving heritage to transforming a vacant building into social change.
+- Adaptive reuse takes many forms, from preserving heritage to transforming vacant buildings into opportunities to revitalize communities.

-- Prolonging the lifespan of buildings is a sustainable strategy with financial benefits.
+- Prolonging the lifespan of buildings is a sustainable strategy with social and financial advantages.

-- Get a look at six of the best examples of adaptive reuse in action, bringing new value and purpose to disused and dilapidated buildings.
+- Explore 10 examples of adaptive reuse in action, bringing new value and purpose to disused and dilapidated buildings.

 There’s a famous saying by architect and sustainability expert Carl Elefante: “The greenest building is the one that is already built.”
-Experts predict that 90% of real-estate development in the next decade will focus on the renovation and reuse of existing structures.
+Experts predict that 90% of real-estate development in the next decade will focus on renovating and reusing existing structures.
 It’s easy to see why: Adaptive-reuse projects are generally faster, more cost-effective, and more sustainable to construct than new buildings.